-Through all the drama between LeBron James and Isaiah Thomas and all deadline trades, Cleveland still entered the All-Star break as massive -345 favorites at 5Dimes to win their division.
+Through all the drama between LeBron James and Isaiah Thomas and all deadline trades, Cleveland still entered the All-Star break as massive -345 favorites to win their division.

 The spectacle hasn’t gone anywhere in the second half.
 J.R.
 Smith was suspended one game because he threw some soup at assistant coach Damon Jones, because of course he did.
 A thorough internet investigation eventually revealed it wasn’t French onion or clam chowder or broccoli cheddar (all great visuals), but instead chicken tortilla soup, which I think left all of us feeling a little empty.
 And left me kind of wanting some soup.
 I’m more of a chili man myself, but I dabble.

 Anyway, the Cavs’ on-court performance has been lackluster — just 4-5 straight-up since the All-Star break.
 More striking are the team’s numbers against the spread, which really reflect the public expecting an improvement, and then not getting one.
 Per the database at BetLabs, Cleveland is 21-43-1 ATS this season (a dreadful 32.8%), and a truly incredible 11-38-1 as a favorite this year.
 11-38-1!